 It sounds impressive, right?
 Material that just can’t be ripped!

 And it is certainly stronger than other versions of each material.
 Ripstop Nylon is probably the one you see the most, but Ripstop is a general term used to mean that the fiber has a special kind of weave.
 Interwoven within the normal weave is a thicker, stronger fiber, placed at specific intervals.
-This helps make the fabric stronger and more wear resistant overall and has the unique ability to stop small tears from spreading in the fabric.
+This helps make the fabric stronger and more wear-resistant overall and has the unique ability to stop small tears from spreading in the fabric.

-Ripstop is most commonly used in very tough applications like sails, hot air balloons and camping gear, but you will see it in some areas of backpacks.
+Ripstop is most commonly used in very tough applications like sails, hot air balloons, and camping gear, but you will see it in some areas of backpacks.

-These days Cordura is a complete brand with a portflio of Cordura materials that cover a wide spectrum of applications.
+These days Cordura is a complete brand with a portfolio of Cordura materials that cover a wide spectrum of applications.
 It all started though with a single 1000D Nylon thread created using a specific air-jet process.
 The result was very strong and durable Nylon thread that Jansport went on to use in their backpacks back in the 1970s.

 Today, their fabrics consist of a range of durable Polyester and Nylon products that are trusted by many brands and military branches around the world.
-So, when you see Cordura mentioned in a backpack material, you know you are getting a quality material.
+So, when you see Cordura mentioned in a backpack material, you know you are getting quality material.